brylevkirill/notes/interesting recent papers.md

 >	"We propose RUDDER, a novel reinforcement learning approach for finite Markov decision processes with delayed rewards, which creates a new MDP with same optimal policies as the original MDP but with redistributed rewards that have largely reduced delays.
 If the return decomposition is optimal, then the new MDP does not have delayed rewards and TD estimates are unbiased.
 In this case, the rewards track Q-values so that the future expected reward is always zero."
 >	"We experimentally confirm our theoretical results on bias and variance of TD and MC estimates.
 On artificial tasks with different lengths of reward delays, we show that RUDDER is exponentially faster than TD, MC, and MC Tree Search.
 RUDDER outperforms Rainbow, A3C, DDQN, Distributional DQN, Dueling DDQN, Noisy DQN, and Prioritized DDQN on the delayed reward Atari game Venture in only a fraction of the learning time."
 >	"The core of the paper breaks down to transforming the reward function of an MDP into one which is simpler to learn, because the delayed reward is redistributed to key events.
 Also, in non-deterministic cases, high variance in later states are moved back (via reward redistribution) to the key-events responsible for that variance."
 >	"The big idea of RUDDER is to use LSTM to predict return of an episode.
 To do this, the LSTM will have to recognize what actually causes the reward (e.g. shooting the gun in the right direction causes the reward, even if we get the reward only once the bullet hits the enemy after travelling along the screen).
-We then use a salience method (layer-wise relevance propagation or integrated gradients) to get that information out of LSTM, and redistribute reward accordingly (i.e., we then give reward already once the gun is shot in the right direction).
+We then use a salience method (Layer-Wise Relevance Propagation or Integrated Gradients) to get that information out of LSTM, and redistribute reward accordingly (i.e., we then give reward already once the gun is shot in the right direction).
 Once the reward is redistributed this way, solving/learning the actual reinforcement learning problem is much, much easier and as we prove in the paper, the optimal policy does not change with this redistribution."
 >	"Theoretical results:
 >	- bias-variance treatment via exponential averages and arithmetic means of TD and MC
 >	- variance formula for sampling return from an MDP